itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 From the grammar, Xtext generates a parser which maps DSL instances to Java objects.
 For example, the parser would map the expression ``1 + 2`` to an instance of the generated class ``Plus`` whose ``left`` and ``right`` properties are ``NumberLiteral``s with ``value = 1`` and ``value = 2``, respectively.

-Apart from these generated classes, Xtext includes a runtime library which provides an extensive infrastructure of re-usable, customizable services for handling DSL models.

 Now we will write a C# interpreter for evaluating the arithmetical expressions of our DSL and a command-line interface to the interpreter, in order to show that it's possible to embed Xtext DSLs in .NET applications by consuming them in C# programs and thus avoid most of the tedious work connected with parser development.